Ransomware – what is the best way to combat it

 It has Remote Monitoring Management (RMM) that enables remote installation on the endpoint devices, so the endpoint protection software can be installed on multiple devices from the admin computer.

-If you have Comodo Advanced Endpoint Protection you need not worry about your endpoint devices.
+If you have Xcitium Advanced Endpoint Protection you need not worry about your endpoint devices.
 It is equipped with the essential tools to combat malware such as ransom computer virus.

 Auto-Containment runs the file within a protected container to observe its behavior.
 To monitor how it behaves, Auto-Containment replicates the hard drive so it tricks that file that has complete access to the computer, but that is just one strategy to evaluate its behavioral pattern.

-Another feature of Comodo Advanced Endpoint that fights against fileless ransomware is HIPS or Host Intrusion Prevention System.
+Another feature of Xcitium Advanced Endpoint that fights against fileless ransomware is HIPS or Host Intrusion Prevention System.
 It is designed to monitor the registry and computer memory against modification.

 So if fileless malware attempts to write its script into the computer RAM, HIP will instantly detect and block it.
 It also guards the keyboard and other devices to ensure that no malware is stealthily tracking and recording the keystroke to protect the passwords.

-Comodo Advanced Endpoint Protection also has a pocket filtering firewall that filters the network traffic to prevent suspicious data transmission and malicious activities.
-Comodo Firewall protects the endpoint devices by monitoring the active applications that send and receive data.
+Xcitium Advanced Endpoint Protection also has a pocket filtering firewall that filters the network traffic to prevent suspicious data transmission and malicious activities.
+Xcitium Firewall protects the endpoint devices by monitoring the active applications that send and receive data.

-Download Comodo Advanced Endpoint Protection now for free.
+Download Xcitium Advanced Endpoint Protection now for free.